DresOperatingSystems/KALI-NETHUNTER-2024/README.md

 pkg update -y && pkg upgrade -y

-Now your terminal is setup lets move onto the kali install build.
+Now your terminal is setup lets move onto the kali install/build.

 {SIDE NOTE.
 If install stops repeat this in your cmd line until instalation continues it gets and installs missing pkgs